 Yamaha RX-A2A has the lowest price of the other mid-priced segment.
 With its minimalistic exterior, the model is also quite young, released in 2020, and can offer a great home theater experience.
 Before you buy this receiver, listen to it, as Yamaha has a specific sound, but undoubtedly a quality one.

-As you can understand, the RX-A2A is inferior in the number of channels.
+The RX-A2A is a cheaper alternative to the Marantz Cinema 60 as it also has 7 amplification channels.
 Yet, it doesn’t deprive you of the ability to create a 2-Zone Multiroom broadcast and branded wireless MusicCast Surround system.
 In addition, there’s an extra subwoofer output to create a 7.2 configuration for fat bass lovers.
 It has USB ports (and another front), Phono Input (MM), Optical Digital Audio Input, Coaxial Digital Audio Input, and 4 analog inputs.
-It has 7 HDMI inputs (4K/120Hz and 8K/60Hz) and 1 HDMI Output (HDCP 2.3, eARC).
-You can watch HDR10+, Dolby Vision, and HLG HDMI video formats and enhance low-quality content to 4K with Upscaling.
+It has 7 HDMI Inputs (4K/120Hz and 8K/60Hz) and 1 HDMI Output (HDCP 2.3, eARC).
+You can watch HDR10+, Dolby Vision, and HLG HDMI video formats and enhance low-quality content to 4K with Upscaling (not up to 8K like the AVR-X3800H or Cinema 60).
 The Yamaha RX-A2A decodes Dolby Atmos, Dolby TrueHD, DTS:X, and DTS-HD Master Audio formats, so you’re keeping up with the times.

 Of course, you should expect device compatibility with streaming services (Pandora, Spotify, Amazon Music, Deezer, etc.) and voice assistants (Alexa, Google Assistant, and Siri).
 Left to mention is the presence of Wi-Fi, AirPlay 2, Bluetooth, and an FM/AM Tuner.